Trodelvy® (sacituzumab govitecan-hziy)

 Some medicines have important warnings that are designed to alert you of serious or life-threatening risks that come with taking the medicine.

-Your healthcare provider should check your blood cell counts during treatment.
-You may receive a medicine in the first cycle of treatment if you have an increased risk for developing low white blood cell count with a fever, also known as febrile neutropenia.
+Your healthcare provider should check your blood cell counts during treatment with TRODELVY and may give you a medicine to help prevent low white blood cell counts starting in the first cycle of treatment if you have an increased risk for developing low white blood cell count with a fever, also known as febrile neutropenia.

 Who is TRODELVY for?1

-TRODELVY is a prescription medicine used to treat adults with:
+TRODELVY is a prescription medicine used in adults to treat:

-• a type of breast cancer called triple-negative breast cancer (TNBC), which is estrogen and progesterone hormone receptor (HR)-negative and human epidermal growth factor receptor 2 (HER2)-negative.
+- a type of cancer called triple-negative breast cancer (TNBC) which is estrogen and progesterone hormone receptor (HR)-negative and human epidermal growth factor receptor 2 (HER2)-negative that has spread to nearby tissues (locally advanced) or to other parts of the body (metastatic)

 It is not known if TRODELVY is safe and effective in people with moderate or severe liver problems or in children.